-Setting up HDD Protection

-You can change HDD Protection settings.
+TOSHIBA HDD Protection Properties

-To open the utility, click Desktop -> Desktop Assist (in taskbar) -> Tools & Utilities -> System Settings -> HDD Protection.
-The utility can also be started from the icon in the Taskbar or from the Control Panel.
+You can change the TOSHIBA HDD Protection settings by using the TOSHIBA HDD Protection Properties window.
+To open the window, click Start -> All Programs -> TOSHIBA -> Tools & Utilities -> HDD Protection.
+The window can also be started from the icon on the Taskbar or from the Control Panel.